abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

     `-rwxr-xr-x 2 root root 3090792 Apr  5 12:23 /usr/bin/python3.6`
     `lrwxrwxrwx 1 root root 17 Apr  5 09:30 /usr/bin/python3.6-config -> python3.6m-config`

     Since `make` install location set by `--prefix=/usr` shown in CL above will put python3.6.15 binary in `/usr/bin`, the installation may possibly replace system-wide `python` link with another pointing to it.
-Then, as most system tools using this main/system-wide python, invoking it will mistakenly run one that just installed.
+Since most system tools using this main/system-wide python latest version, invoking it will mistakenly run this one just installed.
 On that case, must link it back
     ```
     sudo ln -sf /usr/bin/{python3.14, python}`
     sudo ln -sf /usr/bin/python{3.14,}-config